Determine the three-dimensional structure of molecules

-Chemical or small molecule crystallography is a technique that employs single crystal X-ray diffraction (SCX) to unambiguously determine the three-dimensional structure of molecules.
-When molecules crystalize (think sugar) they form a three-dimensional regular arrangement of molecules.
-X-rays are diffracted by crystals and the diffraction pattern so created can be measured and analyzed to determine the atomic arrangements within the molecule being studied.
-The technique provides accurate and precise measurements of molecular dimensions in a way that no other method can approach.
-The technique may be applied to compounds of both chemical and biological interest, including new synthetic chemicals, catalysts, pharmaceuticals, and natural products.
+When chemical or biological substances crystallize into single crystals, the technique of X-ray diffraction can be used to determine their three dimensional structure.
+The technique provides accurate and precise measurements of molecular dimensions in a way that no other method can approach and is the only method for determining absolute structure unambiguously.
 A frequent use is the identification of natural products, or of the products of synthetic chemistry experiments; however, detailed molecular geometry, intermolecular interactions and absolute configuration can also be studied.
-Some of the important information that can be derived from this technique include:

 A bespoke, extremely high-flux diffractometer with custom enclosure and the flexibility to utilize both ports of the rotating anode X-ray source.